mmuller88/mmblog/content/alf-lets-encrypt-eng/index.md

 During the Alfresco Hackathon in May 2020 I implemented a Docker Companion extension for the [Docker Alfresco Installer](https://github.com/Alfresco/alfresco-docker-installer) to manage SSL certificates.
 These certificates can be used for HTTPS connections.
 The SSL certificates are issued and regularly renewed by [Let's Encrypt](https://letsencrypt.org/de/).
 Let's Encrypt also serves as the authorizer of the certificates.
 Pretty cool, right?
 So I don't have to worry about a secure, encrypted and maintained connection to my Alfresco proxy.

 Unfortunately, the pull request was denied because the Alfresco Installer docker should remain in focus demo and trial.
-But to make this feature more accessible and not to preclude you from using it, I decided to implement it into my GitHub repo and present it to you here.
+To make this feature more accessible for you, I decided to implement it into my GitHub repo and present it to you here.
 Additionally, I've written automated tests that use the new build engine GitHub Actions to test the Let's Encrypt Docker Companion.
 In the next sections I will explain the extension and the automated tests.

 # Docker Companion
 The code for the Let's Encrypt extension is at [me on GitHub](https://github.com/mmuller88/alf-lets-encrypt).
 The Docker Compose deployment is started with the script ./start.sh.
 If you want Lets Encrypt to request an SSL certificate, you need a server where Docker Compose Deployment is running and a domain that redirects to this server.
 I have taken EC2 VM from AWS and created a CNAME record which points from my domain to the Public DNS name of the EC2 VM.
 The CNAME record then looks something like this: